 How much fun is it as a different type of acting?

-J.B.: Oh my Lord, it was so fun.
-I got so lucky because, first of all, I'm an actress so I'm a little kooky.
-We're all a little fragile and you're in a booth and you're alone and you can't hear them but they can hear you.
-So the first day I walked in and said, "I'm going to imagine that every single time I can't hear you that you're saying nothing but how bad I am, so now that that's out…" and that became a running joke.
+J.B.: Oh my Lord it was so fun but it was, I got so lucky because first of all I'm an actress so I'm a little kooky, we're all a little fragile and you're in a booth and you're alone and you can't hear them but they can hear you so the first day I walked in and said, "I'm going to imagine that every single time I can't hear you that you're saying nothing but how bad I am, so now that that's out…" and that became a running joke.
 One of them would press the button and go, "She's awful," because they knew I was sweating bullets.
 It's not a high jump where you know you've cleared the bar, you just keep going and I knew I was getting in the zone with the voice and the humor but if they hadn't allowed me to work like that, if they'd said "Just say what's on the page," I would have been a little lost.

 Did you feel more or less tired from each recording session versus a day on the "Modern Family" set?